izolate/yesql/README.md

 # yesql

-A tool to write raw SQL in Go more effectively.
-WIP.

-Consider it a thin client over, or a drop-in replacement for, the standard library package `database/sql`.

-### Features
+yesql is a Go library that adds convenience features to the standard library package `database/sql`.
+It's specifically designed for writing raw SQL queries, with a focus on providing greater efficiency and ease-of-use.

-* Leans on standard lib, keeping the same API
+yesql leans on the standard library, keeping the same API, making it an ideal drop-in replacement for `database/sql`.

+It's a WIP and currently provides the following features:

-* Named arguments support
+* Named arguments (e.g. `SELECT * FROM foo WHERE id = @ID`)
-* Templates for query building (cached, thread safe)
+* Templates for query building (cached and thread-safe)
-* Query logs (TODO)
+* Statement logging
+* Same API as `database/sql`

 ### The Elevator Pitch™

-> Imagine if `database/sql` and `text/templates` had a baby.
+> yesql is like a child born from the union of `database/sql` and
+> `text/templates`.

 ## Quick start

-Open a connection to a database:
+Start by opening a connection to a database and initializing a database driver:

 ```go
 package foo